Fall Rush 2018

-Are you a down-to-earth person with a good sense of humor?
-Are you a fan of nerd culture (or eager to become one)?
+Are you a fun-loving person with a good sense of humor?
+Are you a fan of nerd culture?
 Want to become part of a tight-knit, supportive, intellectual community?
-If so, then you should definitely check us out.
+If so, then you should definitely visit us!

-For all events, meet us in Lobby 7 at the listed times (look for a person holding a bright yellow sign).
-Unless otherwise specified, we’ll head back to ET in our Great White Van for the event.
+For all events without an on-campus location, meet us in Lobby 7 at the listed times (look for a person holding a bright yellow sign).
+Unless otherwise specified, we’ll head back to ET in our van for the event.

 Puzzles can be anything; you might not know the rules or structure, and it's never the same twice.
 Grab a pencil and some paper, join a team, and try to be the first to solve our Hunt.